 - Accompany

 - Memorise

 - Keep the beat

-- · Follow a rhythm
+- Follow a rhythm

 - Repeat

-- · Imagine
+- Imagine

 - Compose

-- Music is valued and promoted through direct teaching and purposeful learning opportunities across the provision. - As a school, we focus on different composers and listen to difference pieces, to provide opportunities for children to listen to, appreciate and explore sounds, instruments, beat and rhythm. - Singing is an integral part of the daily routines and children are taught new songs as well as practising songs they already know.
-Over the year they develop a wide repertoire of songs and rhymes that they know by heart.
-Particularly celebration songs like Harvest, Christmas, Easter and for their Christmas Play. - The children get 4 opportunities within the year to perform in from of their parents. - A weekly music session is delivered focusing on musical knowledge and skills.
-This session is carried out by a Music specialist teacher, Cerys. - Our music area is resources with a variety of musical instruments, to encourage curiosity about sound and rhythm.

-• We recognise the link between Music and Dance and provide children with a stage where they are encouraged to perform themselves and appreciate others performances.
+- Music is valued and promoted through direct teaching and purposeful learning opportunities across the provision. - Teachers label musical learning as 'Music' so that the children understand that they are being 'Musicians' and what that means in practice. - Each half term the school focuses on a different genre of music, which is played and discussed in assemblies.
+The children are encouraged to listen to, appreciate and explore the sounds, instruments, beat and rhythm. - Singing is an integral part of the daily routines and children are taught new songs as well as practiced songs they already know.
+Over the year, they develop a wide repertoire of songs and rhymes that they know by heart.
+We have a weekly whole school singing practice and listen to/sing songs frequently in class which relate to our topic or maths. - At the end of each term, the children perform a seasonal song in Church, to their parents.
+Harvest, Christmas, Easter and Summer. - A weekly music session is led by a teacher from the Warwickshire Music Service.
+This focuses on musical knowledge and skills. - Our music area is resourced with a wide range of musical instruments and beaters.
+It is organised in a way that encourages children to be curious about sound and confident in experimenting with ways of combining different sounds. - We recognise and use the links between Dance and Music and provide children with a stage where they are encouraged to perform themselves and appreciate others' performances. - In the provision adults promote children's creativity and imagination by valuing their ideas and encouraging freedom of expression.
+They support and facilitate opportunities for children to rehearse, refine and develop their musical skills.

-Express my imagination and creativity Express opinions about music Share and talk about my creations Sing with pitch and melody Sing a range of rhymes and songs Compose and perform Play untuned and tuned instruments Keep a steady beat Follow a rhythm Perform
+Express my imagination and creativity Express opinions about music Share and talk about my creations Sing with pitch and melody Sing a range of rhymes and songs Compose and perform Play untuned and tuned instruments Manipulate and combine sounds Keep a steady beat